gilbitron/Handle/README.md

 # Handle

-A CLI based static site generator in PHP.
+A static site generator powered by PHP and the command line.

 ## Requirements